×

 On March 4, Senator Mike Lee (R-UT) and Representative Celeste Maloy (R-UT-02) filed twin resolutions to permanently destroy it.

-Their tool is the Congressional Review Act.
-Once it passes, BLM is permanently barred from writing anything "substantially the same."
-No future president can reverse it.
+Their tool was the Congressional Review Act.
+Passed in time, it would have barred BLM from ever writing anything "substantially the same."
+No future president could reverse it.

 A Monument without a management plan doesn't get the job done.
 It's like trying to navigate this wild place without a map or compass.